How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Claim Name Source Attribute SAML Attribute Name

-Unique User Identifier (NameID) user.userprincipalname (NameID — this is the Subject)
+Unique User Identifier (NameID) user.userprincipalname (this becomes the SAML Subject)

 email user.mail http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress